-Research and fitting history suggests the following general guideline however each individuals ear canals are unique:
+Research and fitting history suggest the following general guideline, however, each individual's ear canals are unique:

 SMALL – typically the majority of Women and Younger Males (late 20's and younger).
-Works well for some Adult Males who prefer a farther-in-the-ear canal fit.
+Works well for some Adult Males with a smaller ear canal.

-MEDIUM - typically these work well with Adult Males (late 20's and up) who prefer not-so-far-in-the-ear canal fit, and the majority of Males over the age of 60.
+MEDIUM - typically these work well with Adult Males (late 20's and up) who do well with the average earbud.

-STILL WONDERING?
-What is your personal past experience with earplugs?
-Any indication you may have tiny canals?
+STILL WONDERING ABOUT THE RIGHT SIZE?
+Time to think back to your personal past experience with earplugs and/or earbuds?
+Any indication you may have small or tiny canals?
 If so, we recommend you try the SMALL size.
 If standard ear-buds seem to work well for you, then perhaps you would do well with the MEDIUM.
-We realize that a "sized" earplug is new to the marketplace, which is why are the only company to ever offer Complimentary Size Swapping (you simply cover shipping).
-Once you have determined which one works best for you - you'll always know!
+We realize that a "sized" earplug is new to the marketplace, which is why are the only company to ever offer Complimentary Size Swapping (you simply cover shipping carrier costs).
+Once you have determined which one works best for you-you'll always know!

 'HEAR' is the same info...broken down by Gender rather than Size:

-Adult Males (Late 20's and up) - Split about 50/50 between Small & Medium.
-This is where your own personal past experience comes in handy.
+Adult Males (Late 20's and up) - Generally this group is split about 50/50 between Small & Medium.
+This is where your own personal past experience comes in really handy.
 If you have any indication that you may have tiny canals, then start with a Small.
 If standard earbuds seem to work fine for you, then perhaps start with a Medium.
 We will always do our best to help you find your appropriate size.

 YES!
 No Problem!
 You have 30 days!
 If you followed the guide and still got the wrong size, no worries.
 If your original purchase was through our website, and if we have collected shipping once on your original order, then the swap-out shipping is on us!
 If you took advantage of any specials we may have had, such as FREE SHIPPING on your original purchase, or If you purchased from another source...no worries!
-You simply provide proof of purchase, cover the shipping costs back to you (usually $10 within the US / $35 to International areas we are approved to ship to) and we take care of the rest!
-Contact us for an RMA before sending them back for the swap out.
-(Persona Medical / Earasers 407-339-2422)
+You simply provide proof of purchase, cover the shipping costs back to you (usually $7 - $10 within the US / $35 to International areas we are approved to ship to) and we take care of the rest!
+Contact us for an RMA Number (Return Merchandise Authorization) before sending them back for the swap out.
+(Persona Medical / EARasers 407-339-2422, ext129)

-Earasers can easily be cleaned following the steps below.
-Be certain to NEVER(say it with me.....NEVER) stick or Poke anything down into the tip, or opening, of your earplug.
+EARasers can easily be cleaned following the steps below.
+Be certain to NEVER (say it with me.....NEVER...all together now....NEVER) stick or Poke anything down into the tip, or opening, of your earplug.
 Doing so WILL result in a popped, or unsecured, filter or coupler rendering your earplug "damaged" and thus voiding the warranty.

-* If you use wipes or wet towelettes, be sure to use only "Alcohol-Free" products as alcohol will dry out the silicone over time and may compromise the integrity of your earplug.
-The cleaning products on our site are perfectly formulated to kill 99.9% of bacteria that may build up on your Earasers yet cause no harm (except to the bacteria).
+* If you use wipes or wet towelettes, be sure to use only "Alcohol-Free" products on your EARasers.
+Products with alcohol will dry out the silicone over time and may compromise the integrity of your earplug.
+In addition, the Silicone Tip and Coupler/Filter are a "Friction Fit" and solutions containing alcohol will make them slippery and they WILL separate!
+No worries, they didn't break!
+They can be put back together again.
+Watch our video instructions on "ReNewal Kits" to easily see how.
+The cleaning products on our site are perfectly formulated to kill 99.9% of bacteria that may build up on your EARasers yet cause no harm to your earplugs.

 * It is normal for ears to generate earwax.
 While we highly recommend you clean your ears, each time, prior to inserting your earplugs, we realize this will not always happen.
-If wax, or debris, goes into the tip of your Earasers, it can gently be removed by simply using a "Soft Bristled Brush" such as a Soft Head Toothbrush, or a soft Baby Nail Brush.
-(These items can usually be found in any Grocery, Supermarket, or Dollar Store.)
-Using warm water and the soft bristle brush, gently work the wax and debris out by making soft motions over the opening.
+If wax, or debris, does go into the tip of your EARasers earplug, it can gently be removed by simply using a "Soft Bristled Brush" such as a Soft Head Toothbrush, or a soft Baby Nail Brush, eyebrow brush.
+(These items can usually be found in any Grocery, Supermarket, or Dollar Store or make-up counter) Using warm water and the soft bristle brush, gently work the wax and debris out by making soft motions over the opening.
 The soft bristles will gently remove the wax without having to insert anything down into the tip.
 Remember to NEVER (say it with me....NEVER) Stick or Poke anything down inside the opening as it will damage your earplug and void the warranty.

-Earasers also can be renewed to look just like new!
-Try our renewal kit and keep your Earasers looking and performing like new for years!
-See our renewal kit video (click here).
+EARasers also can be renewed to look just like new!
+Try our EARasers ReNewal kit and keep your EARasers looking and performing like new for years!
+See our ReNewal kit video (click here).

 STILL HAVE QUESTIONS (click 'hear')

 Out of Warranty Service: Has your earplug accidentally become damaged?
-Is your earplug "Out of warranty" (older than 1 year) and in need of replacement?
+Is your earplug is "Out of warranty" (older than 1 year) and in need of replacement?
 We have made it more convenient for you.
 Rather than purchasing another full set - we offer you the option of getting just what you need.
-Now through our On-Line store you may purchase simply one replacement earplug rather than an entire set, making it more convenient if you lose or damage just one.
+Now through our On-Line store, you may purchase simply one replacement earplug rather than an entire set, making it more convenient if you lose or damage just one and more economical too.

 You will need to include the following with your merchandise return: